rust-lang/rust/src/doc/rustc-dev-guide/src/diagnostics/sessiondiagnostic.md

 ```

 The generated code draws attention to a number of features.
 First, we see that within the strings
-passed to each attribute, we see that field names can be referenced without needing to be passed
+passed to each attribute, field names can be referenced without needing to be passed
 explicitly into the format string -- in this example here, `#[message = "field {field_name} is
 already declared"]` produces a call to `format!` with the appropriate arguments to format
 `self.field_name` into the string.
 This applies to strings passed to all attributes.